 Tax Appeal: The Gift of Empowerment

-We hope you are able to assist us with our tax appeal to enable deaf and hard of hearing babies like Jethro to receive the support they and their families need after diagnosis.
+We hope you are able to assist us with our winter appeal to enable deaf and hard of hearing babies like Jethro to receive the support they and their families need after diagnosis.

 Thanks to the universal Infant Hearing Screening Program, which DCA successfully advocated for, most deaf and hard of hearing babies are diagnosed only a few days or weeks after birth.
 Ninety-five per cent of these babies are born to hearing parents who really need support in those early days following diagnosis.
 They may be overwhelmed with all the medical appointments and really need someone to talk to who has a deaf or hard of hearing child themselves – who has been down this road before.

 Deaf Children Australia’s Parent to Parent Program provides that vital link.
 We aim to reduce isolation, increase knowledge and understanding, and provide encouragement to families.
 Deaf Children Australia’s Support Parents in Queensland play a vital role supporting families to improve communication and developmental outcomes for deaf and hard of hearing children from the time they are diagnosed.
-We are excited to be establishing the Parent to Parent Program in Victoria and we hope you will be able to help us build the level of support we can provide to newborns.
+We are excited to be able to extend the program that has been running in Queensland and to establish the Parent to Parent Program in Victoria.
+We hope you will be able to help us build the level of support we can provide to newborns.
 Every deaf and hard of hearing baby across Australia deserves this support.

 “I stopped feeling isolated and alone”